Areas of Charnwood are no longer in the Leicester lockdown zone.

 - Always wear a face-covering when on public transport or in any confined public space, including workplaces where 2m social distancing is not possible

-- We advise against all but essential travel to, from and within Leicester
+- We advise against all but essential travel to, from and within the new Leicester lockdown boundary.

 - If you have symptoms of coronavirus or you’ve been in close contact with someone who has had symptoms, please get tested as soon as you can.

 Book your test online at nhs.uk/ask-for-a-coronavirus-test or call 119.

 If you live in areas that were included in the original Leicester lockdown and are currently shielding, the government is writing to you to advise that you that your shielding status will continue until 17 August and thereafter will be paused.

 Areas included in the original lockdown in Charnwood: